bootDNS/documentation/agent/fluentd.md

 ```

 ### 2. Configure fluentd
-In the fluentd compose file, you will see some syslog parameters you need to change to your need, syslog_server / syslog_port / syslog_proto
+In the fluentd compose file, you will see the default is syslog, but can be exchanged with:

 If Syslog:
 ```